RFSoC-based front-end electronics for pulse detection: Prototype design

 The main board is designed in accordance with the VME9U standard.
 The main board accommodates a single RFSoC (XCZU29DR-1FFVF1760E), hosting 16\,RF-ADCs with 12-bit resolution and a maximum sampling rate of 2.058\,GS/s, and 16~RF-DACs with 14-bit resolution and a maximum sampling rate of 6.554\,GS/s.
 This RFSoC also integrates 930,300 logic cells, 4,272 digital signal processing elements (DSP slices), a quad-core Arm Cortex-A53, and a dual-core Arm Cortex-R5.
 The PS and PL are each integrated with 4\,GB Double-Data-Rate~(DDR) Synchronous Dynamic Random Access Memory~(SDRAM).

 The front panel accommodates 16 Bayonet-Neel-Concelman~(BNC) connectors, which operate as 50\,$\Omega$ inputs for the RG58 coaxial cables capacitively coupled to the anode of the KamLAND PMTs.
-The analog signal from each PMT is feed into a daughter card, where the signal is terminated and split into a high-gain ($h$-gain) and low-gain ($l$-gain) channel.
+The analog signal from each PMT is fed into a daughter card, where the signal is terminated and split into $h$-gain and $l$-gain channels.
 The $h$-gain output from the daughter cards utilize the RF-ADCs, while the $l$-gain output employs additional 250\,MS/s, 16-bit ADCs (ADS42LB69).
 The use of the slow DACs enables the RF-ADCs to digitize -150\,mV to +50\,mV in the input level with a $\sim 50$~$\mu$V resolution.
+The $l$-gain resolution is 0.13\,mV and its dynamic range is set to an input equivalent voltage of -8\,V to +0.5\,V. A few tens of mV pulses can be used to check the consistency between both gain channels.
 To further minimize reflections off of the inputs to the amplifier, we also back terminate the input at the PMT base as well.
 The front panel also includes two LEMO connectors, designated for Transistor-Transistor Logic (TTL) input and output.
 These TTL interfaces are used for external-triggered waveform recording and debugging.

 The rear face of the board houses two VME connectors, two RJ45 connectors, and two enhanced small form-factor pluggable (SFP+) ports.
 The VME connectors are used for providing power ($\pm 12$\,V, 5\,V, 3.3\,V).
 One RJ45 port manages slow control and data transmission via 1~GbE, while the other functions as an input for an external clock (50\,MHz) and system reset for synchronization with external modules.
 The SFP+ ports are provisioned for prospective expansions and can potentially facilitate 10\,GbE data transmission.